Social Studies Department Program Guide

 United States History

-United States History II (Grade 11) 5 Credits
+United States History 2 (Grade 11) 5 Credits

 This course introduces students to the major events, movements, people, and ideas which have shaped the growth of our country from Reconstruction to the present.
 The objective of the class is for the student to develop an appreciation of our country while understanding its growth and development.
 Students will use texts, discussion, maps, and timelines in this study.